When does Halo 3 on PC unlock in my time zone?

 If you don't see your time zone here, we've got you covered.
 Head over to this link for a handy time zone converter.
 Once there, just add your time zone or city and it will automatically convert to the rough time that Halo 3 should launch on PC.

-Unfortunately, without an official time from 343 we can't guarantee these times will be accurate.
 343 launched Halo 2 on PC with the goal of pushing the update during non-peak hours.
 This way, their servers aren't overstressed by everyone hopping into multiplayer at the same time.
-It'd make a lot of sense to do the same with Halo 3 (even more so, considering its popularity), so keep an eye out come July 14.
+These hours reflect a similar strategy, though at a more convenient time frame for the US.